-The Pradole Pass-or Pradole Cross – is one of the most symbolic places of the local Resistance.
-It mark the border between Monte San Pietro and Valsamoggia, but it also introduces us to the mountain province of Modena, made very clear by the great mass of Mount Cimone, which shows all its 2,250 meters of peaceful presence.
+The Pradole Pass-or the Pradole Cross-is one of the symbolic places of the Emilian resistance.
+Not only does it mark the border between Monte San Pietro and Valsamoggia, but it introduces us to the mountain province of Modena, made very clear by the great mass of Mount Cimone, which shows all its 2,250 meters of tranquility.

-For the locals riders we are in more than familiar land, where any budding cyclist has tackled his or her first real climbs.
+For locals we are in more than familiar territory, where any budding cyclist has tackled his or her first real climbs.
 Once the stride becomes more confident in Val di Zena, it is Ca’ Bortolani that becomes the gym for the more challenging climbs.
-Time to catch our breath and we swoop and dive between small valleys that showcase a rural landscape into which we do not hesitate to dive.
+Time to catch our breath and we soar through the small valleys that show a landscape into which we do not hesitate to dive.

-We follow the entire ridge threading Via delle Serre, a beautiful road that straddles the entire ridge of Monte Mosca among centuries-old chestnut trees and lavender fields.
-The roadbed is all dirt and runs along a path that seems to be used to seeing few people.
-There is no shortage of the obvious presence of dirt bikes, but one can proceed expeditiously anyway.
-This section of the trail is a real surprise, and it is worth taking a break to admire the wide view of the mountains ahead; from the Reno valley down to the Setta valley, the panorama is completed with the snow-capped peaks of the higher Emilian mountains rising in the background.
+We follow the entire ridge by threading Via delle Serre, a beautiful road that rides the entire ridge of Monte Mosca between centuries-old chestnut trees and lavender fields.
+This section of the trail is a real surprise, and it is worth taking a break to admire the wide view of the mountains in front of us; from the Reno valley down to the Setta valley, the panorama is completed with the snow-capped peaks of the highest Emilian mountains rising in the background.

 Points of interest

-On the border between the municipalities of Monte San Pietro and Valsamoggia there’s a memorial stone in memory of the civilian casualties of summer 1944, who lost their lives under the bombing or during the roundups in that phase of the war.
-The Lavino stream also born here and is one of the points touched by the Piccola Cassia, which runs from Bologna to Pistoia.
+On the border between the municipalities of Monte San Pietro and Valsamoggia stands a memorial stone in memory of the civilian casualties of Summer 1944 who lost their lives under the bombing or during the roundups in that phase of the war that we know well here under the name Gothic Line.
+The Lavino stream also originates here and is one of the points touched by the Piccola Cassia, which reaches Pistoia from Bologna.

-It is one of the main elevations dividing the Lavino territory from the Reno valley.
-During World War II it was the site of several armed clashes by partisans and Americans on one side, and Germans and Republicans on the other.
-In particular, the partisan group Stella Rossa (red star), well known and feared on the hills of Mount Sole, but equally aggressive on Mount Vignola, operated strongly here.
+This is one of the main heights dividing the Lavino territory from the Reno valley.
+During World War II it was the site of several armed clashes by partisans and Americans on one side and Germans and Republicans on the other.
+In particular, the partisan group Stella Rossa, well known and feared on the hills of Monte Sole, but equally aggressive on Monte Vignola, operated strongly here.

 Near San Lorenzo in Collina we will cross part of the complete route of the Brentatori; a road system that was used to bring wine from the hills to the city.